 Secured new funding for the Pennsylvania State Police (PSP) while reducing PSP’s reliance on gas tax revenue by $125 million annually over the next four years.

-Succeeded in obtaining new funding for four trooper cadet classes in 2023-24 to train 384 new troopers, filling staffing gaps and ensuring that the Pennsylvania State Police are well-funded and well-trained.
+Succeeded in obtaining new funding for four trooper cadet classes in 2023-24 to train 384 new troopers, filling staffing gaps and ensuring the Pennsylvania State Police are well-funded and well-trained.

-The Shapiro administration prioritized public safety by supporting commonsense legislation and taking illicit drugs off the streets:
+The Shapiro Administration prioritized public safety by supporting commonsense legislation and taking illicit drugs off the streets:

 Supported the House’s two bipartisan, commonsense gun reform bills to keep Pennsylvanians safe.
 The bills, H.B.
 714 and H.B.
 1018, would require universal background checks on all gun purchases, close the gun show loophole, and establish extreme risk protection orders.